naufiero/abaco/README.rst

    .. code-block:: bash

-      $ docker-compose up -d
+      $ docker-compose -f docker-compose-local.yml up -d

-The services are now running behind ``nginx`` which should be listenting on 8000.
+The services are now running behind ``nginx`` which should be listening on 8000.

 2. Register an actor -- To define an actor, pass a name and an image available on the public docker hub.